DawnEggleton/JcinkSkinTemplate/README.md

 **To Run**

 `npm install` to allow for building of SCSS files; only run on first install.
+If you are using Windows and not Mac, a specific version of NPM (or lower) is needed to run Gulp (which this project now uses).
+Make sure to install NVM Windows (https://github.com/coreybutler/nvm-windows), instead of standard NPM, so that you'll be able to change your NPM version to one that works (historically, 14.0.0 has been functional).

 `yarn build` will take your SCSS and JS files, auto-prefix, and run other optimizations, but will _not_ minify any of these files so that they remain readable and editable in future when the code is copy/pasted on-site.